camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 :::note
 A process application must always have a main process.
 That is why the main process diagram cannot be deleted or moved out of the process application.

+To replace the main process' content, copy and paste the BPMN XML from the desired diagram.
+Alternatively, upload a local file with the **Replace via upload** option in the breadcrumb menu or by dragging and dropping it onto the modeling canvas.
 :::

 ### Add files to a process application

-Add more files to the process application via the **Create new** dropdown on the process application page.
-You can also drag and drop files from your local computer there or move existing files from a different location in Web Modeler to the process application.
+Add more files to the process application via the **Create new** dropdown on the process application page, drag and drop from your local computer, or moving from a different location in the Web Modeler.

-To make it easily discoverable, the main process will always be displayed at the top of the file list, also when you change its sort order.
+To make it easily discoverable, the main process will always be displayed at the top of the file list, regardless of the sort order.

 <p><img src={FileListImg} alt="Process application file list" /></p>